skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 rules to this day.
 </div>

-Having completed this work, Enoch goes to sleep for the night...
+Having completed this work, Enoch goes to sleep for the night…

 ## 17th of Last Summer (evening) {.date}